michaelhly/FarGlot/README.md

 ### Tuning

-TODO: Example of tuning from corpus and uploading datasets and model to [Hugging Face](https://huggingface.co/)
+TODO: Example of fine-tuning and uploading dataset and model to [Hugging Face](https://huggingface.co/)

 ### Tuning Resources

 Not sure how to where to start?
-Check out the following blog posts on tuning a LLM:
+Check out the following blog posts on tuning an LLM:

 - [Datasets and Preprocessing](https://michaelhly.com/posts/tune-llm-one)
 - [Hyperparameters and Metrics](https://michaelhly.com/posts/tune-llm-two)